-Country strategic plan outcome 2: By 2029, poor and vulnerable people in Rwanda, including children, benefit from enhanced safety nets, school meals and nutrition programmes that promote human capital, resilience and food and nutrition security
+Country strategic plan outcome 2: By 2029, poor and vulnerable people in Rwanda, including children, benefit from enhanced national systems and programmes, including school meals, that promote human capital, resilience and food and nutrition security

-- 59. WFP will support the Government in building human capital, strengthening safety nets and national systems and reducing stunting, in line with the national priorities set out in NST 2. - 60.
+- 59. WFP will support the Government in building human capital and strengthening systems and programmes for the most vulnerable people.
+This includes support for public works, direct nutritional support and shock-responsive cash transfers, in line with the national priorities set out in NST 2 and Vision 2020 Umurenge Program.17 - 60.
 WFP will support the national school feeding programme as a core safety net and will promote comprehensive interventions to boost education, health and nutrition during the first 8,000 days of life.
-WFP will also contribute to enhancing the resilience and inclusiveness of the national food system by providing a predictable market for smallholder farmers and food fortification processors. - 61.
-CSP outcome 2 will be strongly integrated with CSP outcome 1 through school feeding, nutrition awareness and skills, disaster risk management and safety net activities, and with CSP outcome 3 through linkages to local food systems that supply schools and create a demand for nutritious foods and nutrition-sensitive agriculture.
+WFP will also contribute to enhancing the resilience and inclusiveness of the national food system by providing a predictable market for smallholder farmers and food fortification processors. - CSP outcome 2 will be strongly integrated with CSP outcome 1 through school feeding, nutrition awareness and skills, and disaster risk management as well as with CSP outcome 3 through linkages to local food systems that supply schools and create a demand for nutritious foods and nutrition-sensitive agriculture.